Mi-Mih/TS-forecasting/README.md

 # TS-forecasting
-Prediction sales in Ecuador stores
+Prediction of sales in Ecuador stores